myaomeow/myaomeow.github.io/index.md

 I am interested in how fundamental physical principles can be used to explain and model complex biological systems and their interaction with matter.
 I'm aspiring to become a physician-scientist to advance our understanding of both science and medicine.

 # Newsworthy
+> **December 2020**

+  1. Excited to be attending and presenting at AIChE's 11th Annual [International Conference on Biomolecular Engineering](https://www.aiche.org/sbe/conferences/international-conference-biomolecular-engineering-icbe/2021) in early January 2021.
+Will be a fun conference on many up-and-coming technologies in biomaterials, cellular and protein engineering, and synthetic biology.

 > **October 2020**

   1. Gave an informal talk on CAR T-cell and checkpoint blockade technologies to high schools students today!
 Grateful to have talked with the next generation of future scientists.
 Link to the recording is [here](https://www.youtube.com/watch?v=4fSCKN2hO34).